 You must have Zuora Platform Administrator permission to manage Data Access Control.
 See Zuora Platform Roles for more information.

-Data access controls differ from permissions in the following:
+Data Access Control differs from permission in the following:

 - Data Access Control is what users can see within Zuora.
 For example, U.S. users should only be allowed to see U.S accounts.

 - Permissions are what users can do within Zuora.
-For example, having the ability to create a bill run.
+For example, having the ability to override the revenue recognition rule.

 - Each tenant can only have one hierarchy